Time dependent Markovian master equation beyond the adiabatic limit: Introduction

-Despite the challenges involved in dealing with driven systems in the presence of Markovian noise, it remains a crucial problem in many fields of research.
 One of the earliest attempts to address this problem was the pioneering work by Davies and Spohn in \cite{Davies_3}.
-In this work the authors proposed a first extension of the time-independent framework assuming sufficiently weak driving, in order to formulate a linear response theory in the presence of a generic Markovian environment.
+In this work, the authors proposed a first extension of the time-independent framework assuming sufficiently weak driving, in order to formulate a linear response theory in the presence of a generic Markovian environment.
 Shortly after, Alicki \cite{Alicki_0} employed a Markovian master equation with an external Hamiltonian perturbation as paradigmatic model of a quantum heat engine, assuming that the driving is sufficiently slow to be considered constant on a time-scale much larger than the bath relaxation time but shorter than the characteristic system dynamics.
-Under these conditions the conventional time-independent kernel can be replaced with an analogous expression written in the instantaneous eigenbasis of the system Hamiltonian.
-Subsequent analysis include results derived in connection with fault-tolerance in adiabatic quantum computation and quantum error correction, as in \cite{Childs, Alicki_1}.
+Under these conditions, the conventional time-independent kernel can be replaced with an analogous expression written in the instantaneous eigenbasis of the system Hamiltonian.
+Subsequent analyses include results derived in connection with fault-tolerance in adiabatic quantum computation and quantum error correction, as in \cite{Childs, Alicki_1}.
 In the following years, apart from some phenomenological approaches, only two microscopic derivations have been studied systematically.
-The first one by Albash et al. \cite{Zanardi} requires the adiabatic condition on the closed system dynamics and has found a wide range of applications and further developments so far, especially for studying the impact of noise on adiabatic dynamics (as in \cite{Nalbach}); the second concerns the periodic driving treated by means of Floquet theory \cite{Chu_1,Hanggi_1, Breuer, Chu_2, Alicki_2, Alicki_3,Floquet,Hartmann}, that allows to extend the ordinary microscopic derivation without any additional complication, with the drawback of being in practise applicable only to very few models whose Floquet representation is known.
+The first one by Albash et al. \cite{Zanardi} requires the adiabatic condition on the closed system dynamics, therefore named adiabatic master equation after that, and has found a wide range of applications and further developments so far, especially for studying the impact of noise on adiabatic dynamics (as in \cite{Nalbach}); the second concerns the periodic driving treated by means of Floquet theory \cite{Chu_1,Hanggi_1, Breuer, Chu_2, Alicki_3,Floquet,Hartmann}, that allows to extend the ordinary microscopic derivation without any additional complication, with the drawback of being in practice applicable only to very few models whose Floquet representation is known.